digital-asset/daml/docs/source/upgrade/extend.rst

   :start-after: # DAML_YAML_BEGIN
   :end-before: # DAML_YAML_END

-Deploying an extension is simple: Just upload the new package to the ledger with the `daml ledger upload-dar` command.
+Deploying an extension is simple: just upload the new package to the ledger with the `daml ledger upload-dar` command.
 In our example the ledger runs on the
-locahost:
+localhost:

 .. code-block:: bash